Cymbells® - How Do I Love Thee?

 Now, let's count the ways we love Cymbells® in different settings:

-Choir: play anthem bell parts when written as an undamped part using a single-voice part for the bells or in simple rhythms, for example: intervals of a fifth that ring out or an otinato above your singers or in place of a flute or recorder solo line.
+Choir: play anthem bell parts when written as an undamped single-line or 4/5th intervals for the bells or in simple rhythms, for example: intervals of a fifth that ring out or an otinato above your singers or in place of a flute or recorder solo line.

 Bell Tree Solos: many ringers who create bell trees by stringing from a few to many handbells into one or more "trees" and hanging them onto bell tree stands for solo ringing may find Cymbells® to be a wonderful substitute.
 Cymbells® are in keyboard order so the musician can always find the bells they need and Cymbells® are simple to assemble without taking bells from your main set of handbells.
 Repertoire continues to grow for the bell tree soloist and is easy to find wherever you purchase handbell repertoire.

 Liturgical Uses: bells have been used in worship for centuries and many churches still use them as a symbol of the spirit's presence or for intoning.
 Cymbells® can be used for the moments in worship where a bell sound is needed or as an accompaniment to a reading, to introduce a melody of for intoning.
 Cymbells® can be used out in front and visible or subtly hidden away from sight, and Cymbells® may be played by any musician with keyboard experience.
-Just remember they are intended to have their sound blur and to die off naturally.
+Just remember they are intended to have their sound blur and to die off naturally, so music with quick harmonic changes or fast rhythms may not be best.

 What will you (or would you) do with a set of Cymbells®?
 Send us an email or post on Facebook if you've found a way to use Cymbells® not mentioned here.
 We love to learn from our customers and friends and we will update this article as ideas are received.
 Contact us: Info@malmark.com or www.facebook.com/malmarkinc